2020 Funded RME for Producers Underserved by Crop Insurance Projects

 Award Amount: $99,765

-The duration and structure of this innovative, concentrated and iterative program, with sequential workshops, hands-on activities and individualized on-farm follow-up, ensures accountability and provides participants an opportunity to succeed.
-This educational approach typically leads to long-term behavioral change, consistent with experience that behavior changes are more likely with sustained personal support and accountability.
+This program with sequential workshops, hands-on activities and individualized on-farm follow-up, ensures accountability and provides participants an opportunity to succeed.
+This approach typically leads to long-term behavioral change, consistent with experience that behavior changes are more likely with sustained personal support and accountability.

 5. Promoting Risk Management Education for Baltimore Urban Farmers